thephpleague/url/4.0/uri/extension.md

 }
 ~~~

-<p class="message-notice">It is important that the <code>MailtoPathInterface</code> extends the package <code>Path</code> interface too to make the class work as expected</p>
+<p class="message-notice">The <code>MailtoPathInterface</code> extends the package <code>Path</code> interface to inherit basic operations done on any URI path component.</p>

-## Let's create the concrete classes
+### The MailtoPath and the Mailto classes

+Now that we have defined a new specialized path interface.
+Let's implement it in the `MailtoPath` class.
+The library abstract classes and traits will help a lot.

-First let's write the `MailtoPath` class.
-Again we will use the library abstract class to speed things up. the `AbstractHierarchicalComponent` abstract class will add all manipulating methods needed.
+- the `AbstractHierarchicalComponent` abstract class will add all manipulating methods needed.
 As well as all collections related methods to the class.
+- the `PathTrait` trait will add basic path operations independent

+We simply need to add:

+- the path validating methods
-We simply need to add the parsing method.
-And the method to retrieve one email.
+- the method to retrieve one email.

 ~~~php
 namespace Example;